Checking the Air Vents for Blockage - Ensuring Proper Air Flow in Your KitchenAid Refrigerator

 Are the controls set correctly?

 Temperature controls are preset at the factory to the "mid setting" which should be correct for normal household use.
 If your controls need to be adjusted, adjust the temperature one setting colder and wait 24 hours for the compartments to cool.
 Repeat this process until the desired temperature is reached.
-Refer to the "Use & Care Guide" for instruction on adjusting the temperature.
+Refer to the "Owner's Manual" for instruction on adjusting the temperature.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.